Website by Marco A. Lopez-Sanchez - Last update: 2024-10-07

 We also aim to determine water content in persistent nominally anhydrous minerals or NAMs using Fourier Transform Infrared (FTIR).
 The determination of trace amounts of water (hydroxyl & hydrogen) in NAMs is challenging due to measurement difficulties with traditional FTIR.
 First, due to the low water content of common NAMs that have an H₂O-carrying capacity of ~100-1000 ppm, and second, because FTIR spectroscopy have orientation biases caused by the high anisotropy of most NAMs forming the lower crust (i.e. the signal depends partly on the crystallographic orientation of the mineral).
 To overcome these limitations, we propose to combine the use of crystallographic orientation mapping using EBSD and FTIR measurements coupled with the development of free and open-source codes for the processing of these data considering the orientation bias.

-The general structure, local composition, deformation/metamorphic sequence, and geochronology is fairly studied.
-Petrologic and chemical criteria indicate that the high-P Garnet (Opx-free) granulites and the underlying mantle rocks belong to a transitional (island-arc root) lower crust section (e.g. Gil-Ibarguchi et al. 1990 Galán and Marcos, 1997; Moreno et al., 2001; Tilhac et al., 2016).
-The most striking feature of the COC section is that it exposes a full transitional section from the lower crust to the mantle (i.e. the Moho discontinuity lies in situ) which is a rare occurrence for a continental or transitional section.
-The focus on this particular section is twofold: the seismic properties of this type of transitional lithosphere differ significantly from those of the continents (the Moho appears as a fuzzy discontinuity) and they have been proposed as one of the places where the continental Moho can originate, hence its major scientific interest in geosciences.
+Petrological and geochemical criteria indicate that the granulites and the underlying mantle rocks belong to an island-arc section (e.g. Gil-Ibarguchi et al. 1990 Galán and Marcos, 1997; Moreno et al., 2001; Tilhac et al., 2016).
+Although not all authors agree, the UTU represents a complete island arc section from the mantle to the lower crust in Uzal, i.e. the Moho discontinuity lies in situ, which is a rare occurrence for a continental or transitional section.
+The focus on this particular section is twofold: the seismic properties of this type of transitional lithosphere differ significantly from those of the continents (the Moho appears as a fuzzy discontinuity) and it has been proposed as one of the places where the continental Moho may have originated, hence its major scientific interest in the geosciences.

 PyRockWave (in active development): a Python-based tool for the analysis of elastic properties of rocks and minerals and modelling wave speeds based on physical properties (elastic tensor, density, crystal preferred orientation) and averaging schemes